ItsNotGoodName/ansible-role-base/README.md

 # ansible-role-base

-Ansible role that setups a base Linux system.
+Setup a base Linux system.

 - Update system using the `base_update` tag
 - Install and configure packages